 Youth Community Development Teams

-Ritmo en Accion (REA) was started by a Hyde Square Task Force youth leader after she saw a lack of culturally-relevant dance programming in the community.
-REA engages 20 teens in Afro-Latin dance.
+Ritmo en Acción (REA) was started by a Hyde Square Task Force youth leader after she saw a lack of culturally relevant dance programming in the community.
+REA engages close to 40 teens in Afro-Latin dance.
 Low-income, disengaged Boston teens who struggle in school, nearly all of whom are Latino/a or Black, learn contemporary and classic Latin dance, teach dance to hundreds of youth and adults in the community, and advocate for dance classes in public schools.
 Teens become more physically active and more artistically expressive.
 At the same time, they build self-confidence and perseverance, connect with their cultures, and develop leadership skills.
-Each year, more than 250 local children and teens get more than 84 hours of dance instruction.
-REA teens perform in front of thousands of people from all over the world and promote rich Latino culture.
+Each year, REA teens perform and teach thousands of children, teens, and adults through their public performances and educational activities in the community.
+Additionally, they engage people from all backgrounds and act as ambassadors to promote the rich Latino culture.
 REA is a model for engaging urban teens through culturally-relevant art forms.
 In addition, many REA alumni start Latin dance groups on their college campus and in their community.

 Musicians in Community (MIC) grew out of our community’s rich musical traditions and need for increased music education.
-MIC youth build confidence and personal management skills as they learn to play, perform, and teach all forms of music—with a special focus on Afro-Latin percussion.
-After intensive training in music principles they bring music into local preschools that lack arts education, leading 80 young children each week in music-based games and activities.
-We believe that music education is essential to a vibrant community, and MIC focuses on music that reflects the community’s Afro-Latin heritage.
-MIC has also performed their original Afro-Latin percussion pieces in front of hundreds of people to introduce them to this unique and vibrant art form.
+MIC youth build confidence and personal-management skills as they learn to play, perform, and teach all forms of music—with a special focus on Afro-Latin percussion.
+After intensive training in order to improve their artistic mastery, MIC teens bring performances and free educational workshops to hundreds of children, teens, and adults.
+HSTF believes that music is essential to a vibrant community.
+MIC music ensembles bring high-quality Afro-Latin music performances to all corners of the city and introduce thousands of people to the rich culture and traditions of the Latino community.

-The Rookie Runners Program engages 40 ninth-graders in physical activity using running as a catalyst for building personal management and leadership skills.
-To build healthier, stronger communities through exercise, Rookie Runner youth train to run long distances—each year, Rookie Runners collectively run more than 3,400 miles.
-They also engage close to 100 community members in Jamaica Plain and Roxbury by leading weekly physical activities.
-They work with local health centers and organize a community-wide 5K Run/Walk each spring that draws more than 300 participants.
-Running for exercise or competition is dominated by affluent, educated Americans—at Hyde Square Task Force, we strive to change the face of running in Boston by inviting those who normally may not choose it as a form of exercise to join us in becoming healthier.
+The Rookie Runners Initiative engages all HSTF youth leaders in physical activity using running as a catalyst for building personal management and leadership skills.
+To build healthier, stronger communities through exercise, HSTF youth train to run long distances—each year, teens collectively run more than 3,400 miles.
+They also engage hundreds of community residents by organizing fun physical activities that encourage a healthier lifestyle.
+They work with local partners and organize a community-wide 5K Run/Walk each spring that draws more than 300 participants.
+Running for exercise or competition is dominated by affluent, educated Americans—at Hyde Square Task Force, the organization strives to change the face of running in Boston by inviting those who normally may not choose it as a form of exercise to join us in becoming healthier.

 Youth Community Organizers